ling-coursera/cleaningdata/CodeBook.md

 ## Data Transformation
-* Combine subjects, activities and measurements in the training data set.
+* Combine subjects, activities and measurements in the orignal training data set.
 Use descriptive activity names.
-* Combine subjects, activities and measurements in the test data set.
+* Combine subjects, activities and measurements in the orignal test data set.
 Use descriptive activity names.
 * Merge the training and the test data sets into one data set.
-* Extract subjects, activities, and only the mean and standard deviation measurements
+* Extract subjects, activities, and the mean and standard deviation measurements
 * Label the measurements with descriptive variable names.
   * t -> time
   * f -> frequency